Providence Breast Centre

-Follow-Up Recommendations for Breast Conditions
+Follow-Up for Breast Conditions

 Here are some recommendations for follow-up of different breast conditions.
 Please note that these recommendations do not substitute for consulting with your physician!

-Invasive Breast Cancer and Ductal Carcinoma in situ (DCIS)
+Invasive Breast Cancer and Ductal Carcinoma In Situ (DCIS)

 You will be referred to see the oncologists (cancer specialists) at the BC Cancer Agency.
 We fax all of your reports to them and you will get a call either from our clinic or the Cancer Agency directly.
 If you don't get a call with an appointment time within three weeks please call your nurse navigator.